Seymour Parker Gilbert: Career

-From 1915-1918, he practiced law with Cravath and Henderson in New York.
+From 1915 to 1918, he practiced law with Cravath and Henderson in New York.

-At age 27, he was offered a post in the Wilson Administration, as Assistant Secretary of the Treasury, and continued to serve in the Harding Administration.
-In 1924, he was appointed Agent General for Reparations by the Allied Reparation Commission, succeeding the temporary Owen D. Young.
-In that capacity, he was responsible for the execution of the Dawes Plan.
-Under the Young Plan, the Bank for International Settlements was created, nullifying the position of Parker Gilbert.
+At age 27, he was offered a post in the Wilson Administration as Assistant Secretary of the Treasury, and continued to serve in the Harding Administration as Under Secretary of the Treasury from June 1921 – 1923.

+In October 1924, possibly because of his close association with J. P. Morgan, Gilbert was appointed Agent General for Reparations by the Allied Reparation Commission, succeeding the temporary Owen D. Young.
+In that capacity, he was responsible for the execution of the Dawes Plan, working with Weimar Germany to ensure payment of reparations required by the Treaty of Versailles.
+He served until May 1930 and was said to have fulfilled his duties "with considerable skill and impartiality."

+Under the Young Plan, which succeeded the Dawes Plan, the Bank for International Settlements was created, nullifying Gilbert's position.

-Gilbert served as Under Secretary of the Treasury from June 1921 – 1923 as well as Agent General of Reparations from October 1924 until May 1930, working with Weimar Germany to ensure loan repayments to America.
-Afterwards, in 1931, he became an associate at J. P. Morgan, where he was known to put in long hours at the firm.
+Afterwards, in 1931, Gilbert became an associate at the J. P. Morgan firm, where he was known to put in long hours.

 Personal life

-He died at age 45, from a heart attack.
-His son S. Parker Gilbert, born 1934, was chairman of Morgan Stanley during the 1980s.
+Gilbert died at age 45, from a heart attack.
+His son S. Parker Gilbert, born in 1934, was chairman of Morgan Stanley during the 1980s.
 After his death, his wife, Louise Todd, married Harold Stanley, the co-founder of Morgan Stanley.